|

 steadily worse.
 Laws of Revision: 2. (also known as The Domino Theory): The more

-and the more plans will have to be redrawn.
-Laws of Systematics: 15.
+innocuous the modification appears to be, Laws of Systematics: 15.
 A complex system that works is

 invariably found to have evolved from a simple system that works.
 Laws of Truth in Reporting: 1.
 The closer you are to the facts of